Journaling – A Practical Way To Declutter Your Mind

 Brain dumping

-Write down everything that’s on your mind, without any structure or organization.
+Write down everything that’s on your mind, without any thought, structure, or organization.
 This can help you clear your mind and reduce feelings of overwhelm.
 This is a great habit I use when I can’t figure out where to start.

 If after writing I still need help finding direction I ask a friend to listen to my thoughts and interpret what I am saying for me.
 This works 100% of the time for me!